MgMap/GAN_map/README.md

 Just run the python file and it will generate the image.
 Have Fun.

+To start train the model, just run the GANV2.py.
+This will save the image of how the training process is looks like and it will also save epoch models in the models folder.

+The checkpoint.py will start from the epoch where you stopped from.
+For example, your computer just crashed while training and stops at 300 epoch, this code will restart the training process from that epoch. **If it does not work, the last pth file from models folder might be correpted so please delete the last epoch pth file.**

+generator.py will generate the image, fix the epoch number form the code to use the perfect trained model.

 PS - use GANV2.py file to save the train data and use generator.py to generate the images using the saved model file

 # Initial Result